davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

 negative forms is that more specific options have priority over less specific ones, independently of their position in the command-line.
 For options of the same specificity, the last one takes effect.
-Options enabled or disabled via pragmas (Diagnostic Pragmas) take effect as if they appeared at the end of the command-line.
+Options enabled or disabled via pragmas (see :ref:`diagnostic-pragmas`) take effect as if they appeared at the end of the command-line.

 When an unrecognized warning option is requested (e.g.,